event4u-app/data-helpers/OPTIONAL_DEPENDENCIES.md

 - ✅ Full DataAccessor functionality with arrays, objects, JSON, XML
 - ✅ Full DataMutator functionality with arrays and objects
 - ✅ Full DataMapper functionality
-- ✅ Basic Collection support (via polyfill)
+- ❌ No Laravel Collection support (requires illuminate/support)
-- ✅ Basic Arrayable support (via polyfill)
+- ❌ No Eloquent Model support (requires illuminate/database)
-- ⚠️ Limited Model/Entity support (via polyfill stub)
+- ❌ No Doctrine Collection support (requires doctrine/collections)

-**Limitations:**
+- ❌ No Doctrine Entity support (requires doctrine/orm)

-- Collection polyfill only provides basic methods (all, has, get, toArray)
+**Use this option when:**

-- Model/Entity polyfill is a minimal stub for type checking only
+- You only work with arrays, objects, JSON, or XML
-- No database functionality
+- You don't need Laravel or Doctrine features

 ### Option 2: With Laravel Support (Recommended for Laravel Projects)